joshuamwale/joshuamwale/README.md

 - He
 - Him

 ⚡ Fun fact: I write poems for inspiration and rejuvenation.
-I am a bibliophile (African literature, Play and Short stories)
+I am a bibliophile and read very widely (African literature, Plays and Short stories)